|How can I fulfill my responsibility when I struggle with burnout?|

 You might have thought I was going to say fun.

 No!
 I know that genealogy is not always easy or fun.
 Well, okay, I do say that "If family history not fun, you're doing it wrong."
 But that definition of fun is synonymous with inspiring, captivating, or worthwhile.
-Not the definition associated with parties, balloons, or sky diving.
+Not the definition associated with parties, balloons, or skydiving.

 |How do I refill a dry well?|

-On my porch I have this well.
-Soon many outside forces have taken the water out of the well and it has run dry.
+On my porch, I have this well.
+Soon many outside forces have taken the water out of the well, and it has run dry.
 It still likes being a fountain and mechanically works.
 Without water in the well, it can not be a fountain.
 As I wrote this post, I thought perhaps the question should be, how do I refill my well when it's run dry?

 The simple answer would be to refill with water.
-If this was an actual well, the answer would be to stop using the well until it could collect more water than is being used.
+If this were an actual well, the answer would be to stop using the well until it could collect more water than is being used.
 But, I still need water.
 So I need to use a different well.

 Let's clarify the application to genealogy.
 If one area of the family history work feels like a dry well, then stop using that well until it's replenished and use a different well.
 If searching for new records is not sparking enthusiasm, start writing stories.
 If the deceased ancestors are not inspiring at this time, work on recording the memories of the living.
 Perhaps a little bit of genealogy service would be more fulfilling than working on your own projects.
-Does this make more sense.
-I can still be involved in the work I am passionate about (family history) but I can draw from the wells that are full while I wait for the other wells to replenish.
+Does this make more sense?
+I can still be involved in the work I am passionate about (family history), but I can draw from the wells that are full while I wait for the other wells to replenish.
 For me, this is a bit different than walking away from genealogy entirely

 What does that mean for A Patient Genealogist?

 Well, it means that I scale back on my contribution to the FamliySearch indexing program.
 I challenge people to index A Batch A Week, when they say they don't have time to volunteer.
 Many folks have found a way to work in one batch in a regular interval.
 I need to follow his advice.
 I can not single-handedly index all the records available.
 I shouldn't try to do more than is fulfilling.
 A batch a week for me would give me the freedom to work on other family history projects.
-It's amazing how this challenging encourages more participation from those who are doing nothing but frees those who are contributing a lot to the pressure to keep up a difficult pace.
+It's amazing how this challenging encourages more participation from those who are doing nothing but frees those who are contributing a lot to the pressure to keep up an exhausting pace.

 It also means to look at the big picture and to celebrate the successes.
-I flitter from one project to another (a personal memoir, photographing memorabilia, keeping the family journal, writing the ancestor's stories, researching more lines, etc) and feel discouraged because I'm not 'done'.
+I flitter from one project to another (a personal memoir, photographing memorabilia, keeping the family journal, writing the ancestor's stories, researching more lines, etc.'.) and feel discouraged because I'm not 'done.'
 Changing my perspective to a broader view lifts my spirits.
-All of my projects are worthwhile but not all will be fulfilling all the time.
+All of my projects are worthwhile, but not all will be fulfilling all the time.
 Some of the projects will become, in essence, like the dry well on my porch, while others will be operating perfectly releasing a calming sound as I sit outside.
 Instead of being upset that all are not running at peak performance, I'll enjoy the ones that are and slowly take the steps necessary to refill the ones that have run dry.